Ready for positive change at work?

 The fight for fairness starts with workers gaining the power to change their working environment.
 Coming together with your coworkers will give you the power to make your jobs better for you and those who come after you.
 We are stronger together!

 - Education & Training:

-A union will bring your proposals to the bargaining table to have your employer support education and training initiatives and fund necessary certification.
+A union will bring your proposals to the bargaining table to have your employer support education and training initiatives.

 - Health & Safety:

-We will work with you to create a strong Joint Health and Safety Committee to discuss health and safety issues in the workplace, including mental health and seeking Narcan/Naloxone training.
+We will work with you to create a strong Joint Health and Safety Committee to discuss health and safety issues in the workplace, including mental health, bullying and harassment, etc.

 - Better Wages: